-The following areas are open to students before school, please see your Campus Guide or principal for specific times.
+The following areas are open to students before school.
+Please see your Campus Guide or principal for specific times.

-- Cafeteria - Library
+- o Cafeteria - o Library

 Unless the teacher or sponsor overseeing an activity gives permission, a student will not be permitted to go to another area of the building or campus.